Samitian/Marvel-Legendary-ManualAP/README.md

 - Collect all 6 Infinity Stones to win

+- Extra Rules: If a Mastermind or Scheme has you use a specific hero or extra heroes you may use that hero or extras even if you don't have them unlocked yet.

 Requirements:

 - At least 1 Base Set (Core Set, Villains, Marvel Studios Phase 1, Marvel Studios What if...?).